Touchstone Talks: Ep 3 - What's Your Number?

 Folks today are looking for

-there's a growing need for greater,
+there's are a growing need for greater,

 advice and guidance that is more holistic